|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched April 27, 1945

-On April 27, 1945 took off from Nadzab Airfield No. 1 on a combat mission against Cape Moem near Wewak.
-After dropping their bombload, this A-20 experienced an explosion and ditched into Nightingale Bay.
-The aircraft impacted tail first and spun around 180°, knocking everyone aboard unconcious.
+On April 27, 1945 took off from Nadzab Airfield No. 1 piloted by 2nd Lt.
+Ivan F. Brooks on a mission against Cape Moem near Wewak.
+After releasing their bombs, this A-20 experienced an explosion and ditched into Nightingale Bay.
+When landing, the aircraft impacted tail first and spun around 180°, knocking everyone aboard unconcious.
 Pilot Brooks awoke as sea water filled the cockpit and attempted to assist his crew but found them both unconcious in the rear of the plane.
-Unable to free them, Brooks swamp ashore
+Unable to free them, Brooks swamp ashore.
+Fehily and Cardiello likely drowned.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

-The two crew killed in the crash were officially declared dead the day of the mission.
-Both are memorialized on the tablets of the missing at Manila American Cemetery.
+The two crew killed in the crash were officially declared dead the day of the mission and remain listed as Missing In Action (MIA).
+Both are memorialized at Manila American Cemetery on the tablets of the missing.
 Fehily also has a memorial marker at Arlington National Cemetery at memorial section G.

 American Batlle Monuments Comission (ABMC) - Thomas R. Fehily